EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

   * Volunteer for distributing vaccines for Children under six years.
 * Volunteer at Next Einstein Forum (NEF)

-  * Aided in the organization of the forum.
+  * Aided in the organization of the Next Einstein Forum.

 * Volunteered in clean up exercises both in Rwanda(Umuganda)  and Ghana.